 My cooking and baking style is mostly European, but you will also find recipes on my blog from other parts of the world.

-I am also fascinated by old recipes because I believe that people used to eat healthier and more in season in the past.
+I am also fascinated by old recipes because I believe that people used to eat healthier and more in season than today.

 For that matter, I have a unique perspective when it comes to food.
 My mother, for example, worked full time, but we always had cooked food on the table.

 We also did not have supermarkets, boxed foods, or processed ingredients.
 We had to cook and bake with real ingredients.

-We ate many leftovers as my mom would cook on Sundays enough food to last for 3-4 days.
+We ate many leftovers as my mom would cook enough food to last for 3-4 days on Sundays.
 When I grew up and then got married, I also did the same thing.